Kakamega

-Use Nairobi as the cleanest first stop when you want the simplest gateway into Kenya.
+Use Kakamega as the cleanest first stop when you want the simplest gateway into Kenya.

-Gateway and route logicIntercity movement in Kenya works best when you compare the main corridor between Kakamega, Mombasa, and Nairobi early and let the strongest mode lead the trip.
+Gateway and route choicesIntercity movement in Kenya usually works better if you compare the main corridor between Kakamega, Mombasa, and Nairobi early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Open the city through the intent that matches the next travel decision, not just through the overview page.